KhaelK138/KhaelK138.github.io/webappnotes/GraphQL.md

   - Description fields can sometimes have sensitive info
   - Introspection query can be sent via **{right click} > GraphQL > Set introspection query**
     - Can return lots of information, so right click the response and `Save GraphQL queries to site map`
-    - Can use online visualizers, but it didn't show a mutation query
+    - Can use online visualizers if desired, such as [GraphQL Voyager](https://apis.guru/graphql-voyager/)
-      - http://nathanrandal.com/graphql-visualizer/ (don't use on sensitive data, run visualizer locally)
     - Can also use InQL to view the possible queries
 - Mutation queries
   - Will have `variables` parameter where input is specified